peted-davis/WeatherFlow_PiConsole/README.md

 The console is compatible with Raspberry Pi 3 and 4 running 32 bit Raspberry Pi OS with the Official 7 inch touchscreen or equivalent.
 It can also be run on a PC with Ubuntu 20.04 LTS or Raspberry Pi OS.
+For full system compatibility details, see below.

 For a list of supported features and screenshots of the console in action, please checkout the WeatherFlow community forums: https://community.weatherflow.com/t/weatherflow-piconsole/1933